Voyager0001/FSR4-UnrealEngine5.7/README.md

 ## Known issues

-### Unreal 5.1.0

-The pre-built binary version of the 5.1 plugin requires Unreal Engine 5.1.1 due to an ABI incompatibility between 5.1.0 and 5.1.1.
-Please update to Unreal Engine 5.1.1.

 ### Plugin engine version warning

 When building the Unreal Engine from source it may result in the engine displaying a warning that the FSR 4 plugin was built for a different engine version.
 When this occurs, shaders may not be cooked and packaged properly.
 Using the appropriate FSR 4 plugin build for the major and minor version of the engine and modifying the patch number in the FSR4.uplugin file (and optionally the FSR4MovieRenderPipeline.uplugin file) to match the version of engine source being used is sufficient to resolve the error and ensure the shaders are properly cooked.